 From the instance vnc-console

-You can also restart the instance from the Console in the Console tab on the Instance Detail page for your instance.
+You can also restart the instance from the Console.
+To find the console, click on the instance name you want to access it for.
+Then click the console tab.
 Use the button

 Send CtrlAltDel send the reboot request.
 This option is useful in the unlikely event you need recovery options.